Restoring Changes

 Furthermore, when undoing a merge, relationships will be restored as well, but within limits (see below).

-at the top of the list to restore them all in one go. - In the pop-up, confirm that you want to restore the merge.
+3. In the pop-up, confirm that you want to restore the merge.

 The merge is undone and you are returned to the Changes overview.